Lp-law/legal-assistant-backend/README.md

 - **Secure User Authentication**: Role-based access for lawyers (users) and administrators.
 - **Case Management Dashboard**: Create, view, update, and delete cases.
 Admins can view cases for all users.
 - **Multi-File Upload**: Upload multiple medical and legal documents (PDF, PNG, JPG) for a case.
+- **Document Text Extraction**: Uploaded PDFs/DOCX files are processed in-memory, text is extracted, and only text + metadata is stored in PostgreSQL.
 - **AI-Powered Analysis**:
-    - **Initial Report Generation**: Gemini analyzes uploaded documents to create a detailed report including a chronological timeline, key entities, analysis of weaknesses in the plaintiff's claims, and relevant medical literature.
+    - **Initial Report Generation**: OpenAI (configurable) analyzes uploaded documents plus case focus instructions and returns a structured defense-oriented report.
-    - **Comparative Analysis**: Upload a defense expert's opinion to receive an AI-generated comparative report that identifies gaps and strengthens the defense strategy.
-    - **Executive Summaries**: Generate concise, one-page summaries of full reports for quick review.
-- **External Literature Search**: The backend searches PubMed and Google Scholar in real-time to find supporting medical articles.
+    - **Comparative Analysis**: Pick two expert opinions from the case and get an AI-generated comparison highlighting agreements, disagreements, and strategy guidance.
+    - **Executive Summaries / Copy to Clipboard**: Reports are rendered with pre-wrap formatting for quick review and export.
+- **Literature Search Panel**: Ask a focused clinical / medico-legal question and receive curated article leads with summaries and implications for the defense.
+- **Audit-Friendly Logging**: All AI calls are logged with case/user metadata (no PHI), so activity can be traced when needed.
 - **Focused Analysis**: Users can guide the AI's focus towards specific legal points like negligence, causation, or life expectancy.

 ## Tech Stack